 Something was eating me up inside and I felt as though I was losing control.
 No matter how hard I tried to stop my behaviour, I couldn’t… because it was masking my pain.
 Anything that masks the pain is good, right?
 No. Emotional responses are messages that something isn’t right.

 I kept repeating the same patterns and lived a poor quality of existence.
 There was no off switch.
 Why couldn’t I change the behaviour?
 Why couldn’t I communicate what I was going through to the people who meant the most to me?
-If the mask and cape was a superhero its name would be ‘pride’.
+If the mask and cape were a superhero its name would be ‘pride’.

 There are two parts to the dictionary definition of ‘pride’ that mean something to my story: